OyinOlamide/pastebin-clone/README.md

 * Provision your GCP resources by inputing the code below to your terraform configuration file

  ```
+ # This Terraform block contains the necessary settings for Terraform.
+It specifies the providers Terraform will provision resources from.
+You may also include the latest version, however this is optional.

  terraform {
   required_providers {
     google = {